denevell/Natch-Android/README.md

 * I should be able to see new threads notification, a la g+
 * Sliding add thread
 * Sliding add post

+### Non criticial bugs

+* Scrolling to bottom of posts when pagination in place fails
+* List view save position when first is showing.

 --